chauff/cse1500-web-transcripts/README.md

 ## Web lectures

-**Status update**:
-- Transcripts of Lectures 1 to 7 are in a good draft status.
+**Status update**: transcripts of Lectures 1 to 7 are in a good draft status.
 Lecture 8 is work in progress.
-- Lecture slides are from the 2017/18 edition.
+Lecture slides are from the 2017/18 edition.
 Will be updated in the coming month.

 - **Lecture 1** covers HTTP ([2018/19 transcript](Lecture-1.md), [2017/18 slides](https://chauff.github.io/documents/webdb-2017-18/web-http.pdf))
   - Topics: HTTP 1.1 request/response message, important HTTP headers, web caches, HTTP methods, telnet, IP addresses, polling, WebSockets